RenardJacobis/CSE-4202-2019-2020-Block-Chain-Voting-Application-for-Guyana/README.md

 # CSE 4202(2019-2020) Block-Chain-Voting-Application-for-Guyana
 This project is a fulfillment of a course requirement for the University of Guyana in the year 2019-2020.
-It entails building a block chain based application to allowing voting in the country of Guyana.
+It entails building a block chain-based application to allowing voting in the country of Guyana.

 ## Background
 ### Why is it bad to build a voting application with centralized application?